CJRicciardi/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

-What do you care about?
+What do you care about? - Health, Welfare, Healthcare, Crime

 What do you know about?
+Real Estate, sales, bjj, climbing,

 What decisions do you face?
+Where to work

 ## Seven templates